hkhan701/hkhan701/README.md

 ## ![meowdy](/assets/meowdy1x.webp "meowdy") About Me

-I am a Full-Stack Web Developer based in North Vancover BC, Canada.
+I am an upcoming Full-Stack Web Developer based in Winnipeg MB, Canada.
 I am passionate about building beautiful, intuitive, and performant web applications.
 I am currently working on a few personal projects and am always looking for new opportunities to learn and grow.
 As a teammember, I pay attention to the details, maintain a healthy team workflow, give space to my teammates to grow, enjoy working with chill folks, and people who know more than me.

 ## ![HACKERMANS](/assets/HACKERMANS1x.webp "HACKERMANS") Coding Skills